mvnaol2026/Gravity-Does-Not-Exist/EN/11_chapters_43-48_and_afterword.md

 ## Chapter 46.
 SUPERFLUIDITY

-Superfluidity is observed only in liquid helium.
-Helium liquefies at 4.4 K and becomes superfluid when cooled below 2.17 K — that is minus 271 degrees Celsius.

-Standard physics explains this phenomenon through the formation of a Bose–Einstein condensate and Landau’s two-fluid model.
-However, Landau’s theory does not match experiments on the critical flow velocity, and the phenomenon itself remains mechanically unexplained.

-One paradox is particularly revealing.
-Experiments with torsional oscillations of a disk in liquid helium show that the viscosity of superfluid helium is practically no different from that of ordinary helium.

-But when flowing through a slit 0.5 microns wide, the viscosity turns out to be practically zero.
-The same helium, the same state — but completely different behavior depending on the mode of motion.

-Standard physics has no explanation for this.

-In the aol model, the paradox disappears.
+**1. The Official Mainstream: Quantum Ghosts inside a Glass**

+The official academic view on the superfluidity of helium is one of the chief pinnacles of the quantum mechanics of macroscopic systems.
+While within ordinary gases and liquids quantum effects are concealed deep at the atomic level, inside superfluid helium, in the opinion of science, quantum laws shamelessly burst outward and commence to directly govern liters and kilograms of liquid substance.

+For official physics, superfluidity represents not a mechanical property, but a macroscopic manifestation of the so-called Bose-Einstein condensation.
+In 1938, Pyotr Kapitsa experimentally discovered that if the liquid isotope of helium-4 (He⁴) is cooled below the critical temperature of 2.17 Kelvin (the so-called λ-point), its properties alter cardinally and mystically.
+The liquid completely loses its viscosity (internal friction).
+It commences to flow with zero resistance through ultra-thin capillaries with diameters a fraction of a micron, through which even gaseous hydrogen drags itself with hardship.

+To explain this phenomenon, Lev Landau constructed a mathematical theory for which physics pays a massive logical price.
+We have been invited to accept a system of several speculative assumptions that completely annihilate mechanics:

+**•	The Bose-Condensate (Merging into a Mega-Atom):**
+We are told that upon cooling below 2.17 K, thermal turbulence subsides, and the mathematical waves of probability for detecting atoms expand and begin to overlap one another.
+Millions of helium atoms concurrently "collapse" onto the very lowest quantum level of reality and officially transform into a single coherent quantum system — the Bose-condensate.
+Myriads of individual atoms commence to behave as a single gigantic collective super-atom.

+**•	The Two-Fluid Model (Communal Volume):**
+To describe why helium fails to freeze into solid ice under such conditions, Landau proposed a trick.
+He asserted that below the λ-point, helium physically represents two fluids poured into one another concurrently and occupying the exact same volume without mutual displacement.
+The normal component possesses ordinary viscosity and is decelerated against walls, whereas the superfluid component (the Bose-condensate) possesses zero viscosity and flows through any slits without resistance.
+The mathematical model simply permitted atoms to ignore the geometry of spatial tightness.

+**•	The Quantum Ban on Friction:**
+To the question of an engineer, "Yet the atoms must nonetheless rub against the protrusions of the capillary walls!
+Why do they not lose momentum?", official science responds with a quantum prohibition.
+Landau mathematically declared that the Bose-condensate cannot lose energy smoothly.
+At low flow velocities, helium atoms simply do not possess the "right" physically to excite a sound oscillation (a phonon) or a vortex (a roton) inside themselves, given that they lack energy.
+And since they cannot generate a quantum of friction, friction is officially abolished.
+The fluid slides along glass like an ideal immaterial spirit, completely ignoring surface roughness, simply because a mathematical "no-entry" sign was posted at the interface of the media.

+**2. The Trap of the Rotating Disk**

+However, the true logical nightmare for the official theory arrived during the famous experiment of Andronikashvili, which definitively exposed the seams of the two-fluid model.
+In this experiment, a metal disk suspended on a thin thread executed torsional oscillations inside superfluid helium.
+And the instruments stubbornly recorded an unresolved paradox: through capillaries, helium flows with zero viscosity, yet it concurrently decelerates the oscillating disk, demonstrating a fully perceptible internal friction.

+To salvage the formulas from this collapse, physicists were forced to declare that the disk is decelerated exclusively against the "normal viscous component" secretly mixed inside the glass, while the "superfluid component" slides past.
+Science legalized duality: at one and the exact same point in space, a substance manages concurrently to both experience friction and completely ignore it.

+### The Aol Model: The Geometry of Flat Sheets

+Aol physics completely removes this quantum duality of "two fluids inside a single glass" and restores superfluidity onto the solid ground of mechanistic realism.
+No violation of the law of tightness and no mystical Bose-condensates exist in nature.
+Everything is explained by the simple geometry of atomic configurations.

-Helium is the only chemical element with a flat atomic structure.
-Its atom consists of four lunols and four aols forming a closed square.
-This is a closed, symmetrical structure without protruding “extensions,” unlike the atoms of all other substances, which have a volumetric structure with protrusions capable of interlocking with neighboring atoms.
+Helium is the sole chemical element possessing a flat atomic structure.
+Its atom consists of four lunols and four aols, forming a closed square.
+This is a closed, symmetrical configuration devoid of protruding "appendages," in contrast to the atoms of all other substances, which possess a volumetric structure with protrusions capable of hooking onto adjacent atoms.

-At temperatures below 2.17 K, liquid helium stops boiling and bubbling.
-Thermal vibrations weaken to such an extent that the atoms calm down and arrange themselves into ordered flat layers — square to square, like sheets of paper in a stack.

-Between the layers there are no “anchors” — no protrusions extending from one layer into another.
-There are no atoms standing vertically and penetrating neighboring layers.
-The layers lie flat and smooth.
+At a temperature below 2.17 K, liquid helium ceases to boil and bubble.
+Thermal vibrations subside to such a degree that the atoms calm down and align into ordered flat layers — square to square, like sheets of paper inside a stack.
+Between the layers, there are zero "anchors" — protrusions penetrating from one layer into another.
+There are no atoms standing vertically and embedding into adjacent layers.
+The layers lie level and smooth.
+In this state, the layers can slide over one another absolutely freely.

-In this state, the layers can slide over one another completely freely.
-Aols are perfectly smooth — there is no friction between them.
-There is nothing to latch onto.
+The aols are ideally smooth — friction between them is absent.
+There is nothing to catch onto.
+Viscosity is zero.
+This is precisely what superfluidity is.
-The viscosity is zero.
-This is superfluidity.

-Now about the paradox with the disk.
-When the disk performs torsional oscillations in helium, it does not slide along the layers — it pushes atoms across them, forcing the squares to shift relative to each other in the horizontal plane.
-In such motion, the squares meet at their corners, repel each other, and create resistance.
+**Now, concerning the paradox of the disk.**
+When the disk executes torsional oscillations inside helium, it does not slide along the layers — it pushes the atoms sideways, forcing the squares to displace relative to one another within the horizontal plane.
+During such a motion, the squares meet at their corners, push one another away, and generate resistance.
+The viscosity turns out to be fully perceptible.

-The viscosity becomes quite noticeable.
-There is no contradiction — just two different modes of motion with fundamentally different geometries of atomic interaction.
+There is no contradiction whatsoever — merely two different regimes of motion with a fundamentally different geometry of atomic interaction.
+If we stroke a tightly packed deck of cards parallel to its plane, the sheets slide ideally and without elastic resistance.

+However, if we attempt to displace these very same cards with their edges into one another, they will begin to collide with their corners and ribs, generating a powerful mechanical jam.
+The exact same fluid, the exact same atoms, yet a fundamentally different vector of force application.
+The physical world has once more proven to be mechanistic, visualizable, and not requiring paradoxes.